kkovacs/vmtree/README.md

 sudo /vmtree/install.sh
 ```

-Then put the snippet it prints to your `.ssh/config` file.
+Then put the snippet it prints out in your `.ssh/config` file.

 ## Installation (full featured with valid wildcard certificate)

 1. Get a domain that you will use for VMTREE.
 (From now on: `example.com`).
-1. Host the domain on a provider supported by [acme.sh](https://github.com/acmesh-official/acme.sh/wiki/dnsapi).
+1. Host the domain on a DNS provider [supported by acme.sh](https://github.com/acmesh-official/acme.sh/wiki/dnsapi).
 (Needed for the wildcard TLS certificate.)
-1. Get a powerful host server that you will use for VMTREE, running Ubuntu 22.04 (Ubuntu 20.04 also works for now).
+1. Get a powerful host server that you will use for VMTREE, running Ubuntu 22.04 or 20.04.
 1. Configure DNS so `example.com` and `*.example.com` point to the host server's IP.
 (Wait until it propagates.)
 1. On your host server, `sudo git clone https://github.com/kkovacs/vmtree.git /vmtree`
 1. Copy your and your teams's SSH public keys (`authorized_keys` files) to `/vmtree/keys/<username>` files.